AT&T vs Internet Providers in Mobile, AL

 AT&T Fiber

 AT&T Fiber runs on a dedicated fiber-optic network delivering symmetric gigabit speeds directly to your Mobile home.
 Every plan includes unlimited data, no annual contract, and AT&T ActiveArmor℠ security at no extra cost.
-It is the only provider on this list offering true symmetric upload and download performance across all plan tiers.
+It is the only provider on this list offering true symmetric upload and download performance across all plan tiers available in Mobile County.

 Cox Communications